Brian Meyer (politician)

 Brian Meyer (born 1973) is an American lawyer and politician from the state of Iowa.
 A member of the Democratic Party, Meyer serves in the Iowa House of Representatives, representing the 29th district.
 He previously served on the Des Moines, Iowa City Council.

+He was elected as the next state house minority leader pending the completion of the May 2025 session.

 Early career

 Meyer was born in Dubuque, Iowa.
 He graduated from Dubuque Senior High School, the University of Northern Iowa and Drake University Law School.
 He served in the Iowa National Guard.

 He served as an assistant Iowa attorney general and assistant Polk County attorney.
 He was elected to the Des Moines City Council in 2007.

 Iowa House of Representatives

 Meyer ran in a special election for the 33rd district in the Iowa House of Representatives.
 He defeated the Republican Party candidate, Michael Young, in the election on October 22, 2013.
 He succeeded Kevin McCarthy, who resigned the seat in the Iowa House to work for the Attorney General of Iowa.
 He was sworn in on November 1.